knadh/listmonk/docs/docs/content/configuration.md

 ## SMTP Blocked Ports
 Some server hosts block SMTP ports (25, 465) so you have to get request to unblock them i.e. [Hetzner](https://docs.hetzner.com/cloud/servers/faq/#why-can-i-not-send-any-mails-from-my-server).

+## Performance

+### Batch size

+Each send cycle involves fetching records from the DB with an offset marker which is recorded in the campaigns table.
+The campaign stats use this metric to show an approximation of progress.
+By setting a lower number, the progress accuracy can increase.

+Under `Settings -> SMTP -> retries`, listmonk will attempt to retry any failed deliveries after the full batch has been sent.
+So increasing the batch size will increase the time between retries.
+This can be helpful if you're getting 4xx sending errors.